treeverse/lakeFS/docs/deploying/upgrade.md

 # Upgrade lakeFS
 {: .no_toc }
 Upgrade lakeFS from previous version usually require just downloading the latest release or deploy the latest version.
-There are cases where lakeFS database will require a migrate - check the [releases](https://github.com/treeverse/lakeFS/releases) you are upgrade from, if any requires that.
+There are cases where the database will require a migration - check whether the [release](https://github.com/treeverse/lakeFS/releases) you are upgrading to requires that.

 # Migrating